MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 ### Locations

 Location in risk detections is determined using IP address lookup.
+Sign-ins from trusted [named locations](../identity/conditional-access/location-condition.md#trusted-locations) improve the accuracy of Microsoft Entra ID Protection's risk calculation, lowering a user's sign-in risk when they authenticate from a location marked as trusted.

 ## Related content